ismk/phase_0_unit_1/week_3/1_git_started/my_solution.md

 #### pull
 <!-- Your defnition here -->

-pull command will downlaod and update the current branch from the remote repo.
+pull command will download and update the current branch from the remote repo. its like running git fetch and git merge

 #### push
 <!-- Your defnition here -->